awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-dataset-datasetparameter.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-databrew-dataset-datasetparameter-name"></a>
-The name of the parameter that is used in the dataset's S3 path\.
+The name of the parameter that is used in the dataset's Amazon S3 path\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)